-I walked into the massive department store, stopped and looked around.
+I walked into the massive department store, stopped, and looked around.
 The open expanse of the room filled with shelves and racks made me feel utterly lost.
 I was looking for a new blouse for an upcoming meeting in New York City where I would be giving a presentation on a proposal to some executives so I wanted to, well, look presentable.

 I was immediately overwhelmed.
-Where do I go, what do I look for?
+Where do I go, and what do I look for?
 What is my style?
 How can I find the best deal?
-You may have guessed now, I’m not a fashionista.
+You may have guessed now, that I’m not a fashionista.
 Personally, I just want comfortable clean clothes.
 I wouldn’t mind getting two or three of the same outfit and wearing them every day.
 I don’t, however, want to look like a total idiot so I generally ask someone around me for a little help.
 In college, I always asked my dorm mates if my clothes at least matched.
 Now, thankfully, I can ask my husband.
 He has a pretty good eye for fashion.
 At least I think so, but what do I know.

 I’D RATHER EAT BRUSSEL SPROUTS

 I find clothes shopping to be absolute torture.
 It drives me nuts, I’d rather have to eat Brussel sprouts.
 I can only take so much shopping and then I just have to get out of there.
 Maybe it is total boredom or maybe it is just the feeling that I have absolutely no idea what I’m doing.